contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a `(goto:)` crash caused by having a `(goto:)` in plain passage source instead of inside a hook.
  * Optimised the TwineMarkup lexer a bit, improving passage render times.
  * Now, the style changer commands do not wrap arbitrary HTML around the hooks' elements, but by altering the `<tw-hook>`'s style attribute.
 This produces flatter DOM trees (admittedly not that big a deal) and has made several macros' behaviour more flexible (for instance, (text-style:"shadow") now properly uses the colour of the text instead of defaulting to black).
- * Now, during every `(set:)` operation on a TwineScript collection such as a datamap or array, the entire collection is cloned and reassigned to that particular moment's variables.
+ * Now, during every `(set:)` operation on a Harlowe collection such as a datamap or array, the entire collection is cloned and reassigned to that particular moment's variables.
 Thus, the collection can be rolled back when the undo button is pressed.
  * Fixed some bugs where "its" would sometimes be incorrectly parsed as "it" plus the text "s".
  * Fixed a bug where enchantment event handlers (such as those for `(click:)`) could potentially fail to load.
  * Fixed a bug where the verbatim syntax (backticks) didn't preserve spaces at the front and end of it.